Microsoft PowerPoint is perfect for creating a presentation. Adobe Photoshop is the top choice for graphic design.

-In my case, I used an abstract tropical geometric pattern from Envato Elements.
+In my case, I used an abstract tropical geometric pattern from Envato Elements (this particular one is no longer available).
 But I pulled the opacity down so that it won't interfere with content.

 When you're finished with your design it's time to export it.
 Go to the File > Save As option to export your finished design.

 Then, it's time to jump over to Photoshop.
 I typically drag-and-drop my graphics onto the slide to add it to a presentation.

 That's it!
 The graphics are far better than anything you can create inside of PowerPoint, so it helps to use both apps.

 If you're already an Adobe Photoshop master, maybe you want to build a similar skillset for PowerPoint.
 Both apps have a deep set of features, but also have a learning curve.

 That's why it helps to follow our guide to master Microsoft PowerPoint.
 Our resource, How to Use PowerPoint (Ultimate Tutorial Guide) is the single most comprehensive guide.
 It features beginner to master level tutorials.

 The Ultimate Tutorial Guide is so deep that it helps to have a roadmap.
 Here are three beginner tutorials that we highly recommend:

 - How to Quickly Edit PPT Slide Background Graphics Using PowerPointAndrew Childress10 Apr 2021

 - How to Add Text to PowerPoint & Make Amazing Text EffectsAndrew Childress06 Sep 2017